 The 1” to 1-1/2” Riverstone is the most common stone used in residential landscapes in Southwest Michigan.
 Riverstone is of higher quality than other readily available stone in our area.
 Riverstone, as the name would imply, is dredged from river basins.
 The movement of the river grinds down the stones until they are mostly round.
-The other desirable feature of Riverstone is that it does not contain brown clay stone.
-Brown clay stone is undesirable because it breaks apart after a couple of winters effecting the appearance of the stone mulch.
+The other desirable feature of Riverstone is that it contains relatively few brown clay stones.
+Brown clay stone is undesirable because it breaks apart after a couple of winters affecting the appearance of the stone mulch.
 Most stone in our area comes from locations where glacial activity dumped stone and debris.
-The stone that is sorted out of glacial dumping grounds includes brown clay stone and a higher percentage of sharper broken stone.
-Individually the stones appear multicolored but from a distance the overall appearance is light grey.
+The stone that is sorted out of glacial dumping grounds may include a brown clay stone and a higher percentage of sharper broken stone.
+Individually the Riverstone appears multicolored but from a distance the overall appearance is light grey.
 If you are having a hard time deciding what stone to use the Riverstone is always a good choice.

 This stone is often used as a drainage stone or as an inexpensive alternative to Riverstone when used as a stone mulch.
 This stone is does not come out of old riverbeds so it will include a higher percent of broken and brown clay stone it as compared to Riverstone.
 The size of the stones range from slightly larger than pea sized stone to those which are about 1 1/4” in size.
 As with any of the locally sourced stones each stone is multicolored when looking close but the overall appearance from a distance is grey.